 The Dairying for Tomorrow award recognizes local dairy farmers who implement on-farm practices that will sustain the dairy industry now and into the future.
 The awards are given in three categories: animal care, community and consumer outreach, and environmental stewardship.
 Misty Meadow Farm received the award for its exceptional animal care practices.

 Caring for the animals is a team effort at Misty Meadow Farm, and each family member plays an integral role.
 Jeni oversees animal care, the overall herd health program and milking.
 Justin and Andrew share the responsibility of feeding and bedding the animals and oversee the crops.
-Kimberly works at the creamery and helps with milking.
+Kimberly works at the creamery and occasionally helps with milking.

 “We take care of our animals because we love what we do.
 We feel honored to receive this award, and we’re grateful to be recognized for what we do every day,” Jeni said.